 Make sure to check out my article about creative and useful ways to use NFC tags.

 Programming an NFC tag is really simple.
-Below is a short how-to video in which I explain how to program an NFC tag using an Android device:
+Below is a short how-to video in which I explain how to program an NFC tag using an Android device and the app NFC Writer (formerly NFC Task Launcher):

 If you cannot watch the video for some reason, below you can find the video transcript.